Most Effective Ways To Invite Survey Participants

 proven, effective ways to invite survey participants.

-- Make sure your correspondance appears legitimate.
+- Make sure your correspondence appears legitimate.
 Don't include words that

 are typically associated with spam email like "FREE" (in capitals) or "Act Now"